Catholic Social Action Contact:

 Learn more about how we go about our work by viewing the 10 points of our Values Statement.

-In the Fall of 2013, the Ohio legislature began hearings to re-evalutate the state’s energy efficiency and renewable energy porfolio standards.
-Among other outcomes, these roadmaps aim to incentivize utilities to utilize cleaner energy sources and help consumers make more efficient energy choices.
-Given that these incentives have helped the Archdiocese reduce its own energy consumption, as well as that of many of our parishioners, the Archdiocesan Catholic Social Action Office, Property Manager, and Climate Change Task Force provided input to Ohio Senate’s Public Utilities Committee for their deliberations.
+Given that the incentives resulting from these standards have helped the Archdiocese reduce its own energy consumption, as well as that of many of our parishioners, the Archdiocesan Catholic Social Action Office, Property Manager, and Climate Change Task Force provided input to Ohio Senate’s Public Utilities Committee for their deliberations.
 View the letter here.

 Hamilton County Parish Recycling Initiative